 Pass the ticking time-bomb to the first student who has to say a word connected to the subject, for example, sun cream, he/she then passes the bomb as quickly as possible to the next student in the circle who must say a different word connected to the theme, and so on.

 After a gap of between 20 and 120 seconds the bomb goes ‘off’ with an explosive sound effect.
 The person holding the bomb when it explodes gets the card which is in play and the game restarts with the next person and a new card.

-The winner is the person with the least cards after the final round.
+The winner is the person with the fewest cards after the final round.